chrisprasanna/Exercise_Recognition_AI/README.md

 7. Open Anaconda Navigator
 8. Under the "Applications On" dropdown menu, select the newly created conda environment
 9. Install and open Jupyter Notebook.
-NOTE: once you complete this step and if you're on a Windows device, you can call the insalled version of Jupyter Notebook within the conda environment directly from the start menu.
+NOTE: once you complete this step and if you're on a Windows device, you can call the installed version of Jupyter Notebook within the conda environment directly from the start menu.
 10. Navigate to the ExerciseDecoder.ipynb file within the repository

 ## Features

 - Implementation of Google MediaPipe's BlazePose model for real-time human pose estimation
 - Computer vision tools (i.e., OpenCV) for color conversion, detecting cameras, detecting camera properties, displaying images, and custom graphics/visualization
-- Inferred 3D joint angle computation according to relative coordaintes of surrounding body landmarks
+- Inferred 3D joint angle computation according to relative coordinates of surrounding body landmarks
 - Guided training data generation
 - Data preprocessing and callback methods for efficient deep neural network training
-- Implemented and customizable LSTM and Attenion-Based LSTM models
+- Implemented and customizable LSTM and Attention-Based LSTM models
 - Real-time visualization of joint angles, rep counters, and probability distribution of exercise classification predictions

 ## To-Do